-Civil fraud penalties should only be asserted by the IRS when there is clear and convincing evidence to prove that some part of the underpayment of tax was due to fraud.
-Such evidence must show the taxpayer’s intent to evade the assessment of tax, which the taxpayer believed to be owing.
-Intent is distinguished from inadvertence, reliance on incorrect technical advice, sincerely-held difference of opinion, negligence or carelessness.
-In the case of a joint return, intent must be established separately for each spouse as required by IRC 6663(c).
-The fraud of one spouse cannot be used to impute fraud by the other spouse.
+The IRS auditor should only assert civil fraud penalties when there is clear and convincing evidence to prove that some part of the underpayment of tax was due to fraud.
+And, such evidence must show the taxpayer’s intent to evade the assessment of tax, which the taxpayer believed to be owing.
+On the other hand, intent is distinguished from inadvertence, reliance on incorrect technical advice, sincerely-held difference of opinion, negligence or carelessness.
+What is more, in the case of a joint return, intent must be established separately for each spouse as required by IRC 6663(c).
+Correspondingly, the fraud of one spouse cannot be used to impute fraud by the other spouse.
 Thus, the civil fraud penalty may be asserted only on one spouse, unless there is sufficient evidence that both spouses participated in the fraudulent act(s) resulting in the underpayment reported in their joint return.

-Since direct proof of fraudulent intent is rarely available, fraud must be proven by circumstantial evidence and reasonable inferences.
-Fraud generally involves one or more of the following provable elements:
+Since direct proof of fraudulent intent is rarely available, the IRS auditor will generally attempt to prove fraud by circumstantial evidence and reasonable inferences.
+Moreover, fraud generally involves one or more of the following provable elements: